hovermind/reactaz/doc-md/running-react-app-without-transpiling.md

 * JSX needs to be transpiled
 * babel tranpiles JSX
 * react app need to be transpiled before running
-* It slowly compiles JSX with Babel in the browser and uses a large development build of React.

 ## Traspiling on the fly
-We can use babel to transpile react app without using react CLI
+* We can use babel to transpile react app without using react CLI
+* slowly compiles JSX with Babel in the browser and uses a large development build of React.
 ```html
 <!DOCTYPE html>
 <html>